Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 At the end of the experiment, Stephen found that the keto group could stay on the treadmill for around twice as long before becoming exhausted compared to the carb-fed Group.

-You can also watch Dr. Stephen discuss his finding in this YouTube clip.
+You can also watch Dr. Stephen discuss his findings in this YouTube clip.

 During the experiment, Group I was fed the classic high-carb diet, whereas Group II was given a low-carb diet for an average of 20 months.

-Additionally, the use of oxygen and the depleting patterns during and after the 180-minute run was similar.
-This may mean that the subjects in Group II were able to burn more fat without any impairments in VO2 max.
+Additionally, the use of oxygen and the depleting patterns during and after the 180-minute run were similar.
+This may mean that the subjects in Group II could burn more fat without any impairments in VO2 max.

 The Case of Zach Bitter